-The representative has advised us that the underwriters propose initially to offer the Notes to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at such price less a concession not in excess of % of the principal amount of the Notes.
-After the initial offering, the public offering price, concession or any other term of the offering may be changed.
+The representative has advised us that the underwriters propose initially to offer the Notes to the public at the public offering price set forth on the cover page of this prospectus supplement.
+After the initial offering, the public offering price or any other term of the offering may be changed.
 The underwriters may offer and sell Notes through certain of their affiliates.

-The expenses of the offering, not including the underwriting discount, are estimated at \$500,000 and are payable by us.
+The expenses of the offering, not including the underwriting discount, are estimated at \$1,000,000 and are payable by us.